mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 { "name" : "Venus", "numberOfMoons" : 0, "hasMagneticField" : false }
 ```

-Now if *sort* is near the beginning of our pipeline, in place before a project, and unwinds in the group stage, it can take advantage of indexes.
-Otherwise, this sort stage will perform an in-memory sort, , which will greatly increase the memory consumption of our server.
-Sort operations within that vision pipeline are limited to 100 megabytes of RAM by default.
-To allow handling larger data sets, we need to allow DiskUse, which is an aggregation pipeline option that we can provide to the aggregate function.
-By doing so, we will be performing the excess of 100 megabytes of memory required to do a sort using disk to help us sort out the results.
+Now if *sort* is near the beginning of our pipeline, in place before a *project*, and unwinds in the *group* stage, it can take advantage of *indexes*.
+Otherwise, this *sort* stage will perform an *in-memory sort*, which will greatly increase the *memory consumption* of our server. *Sort* operations within that vision pipeline are limited to *100 megabytes of RAM* by default.
+To allow handling *larger data sets*, we need to *allowDiskUse*, which is an aggregation pipeline option that we can provide to the aggregate function.
+By doing so, we will be performing the excess of *100 megabytes* of memory required to do a *sort* using *disk* to help us *sort* out the results.

 ```javascript
 // setting ``allowDiskUse`` option